SimonKienzler/sonogo/README.md

 sonobuoy gen -p=e2e --e2e-focus='\[Conformance\]' --e2e-skip='' --e2e-repo-config=conformance-image-config.yaml
 ```

-ANd that's the final command whose output we want to match.
+And that's the final command whose output we want to match.
 To help check this,
 use the provided `make` target:

 ```sh
 make compare
 ```

 This saves both outputs to temporary files and diffs them.
-If no ouput is shown,
+If no output is shown,
 that means both ways of generating the manifests produced exactly the same
 output.